Sage-Bionetworks/Agora/README.md

 Docker version 18.03.1-ce, build 9ee9f40
 ```

 The project is configured in a way that we can connect to MongoDB inside the Docker container or outside it.
 If you are in a container, the MongoDB URL uses the `mongodb` name (if you want to change it, edit the `docker-compose.yml` file at the root level and the `server.ts` file accordingly).
 The final URL will be localhost for development and production if done in your local machine.
-If you deploy this application to an EC2 machine, the URL will be the public ip address of that machine.
+If you deploy this application to an EC2 machine, the URL can be the public ip address of that machine or a domain name (this project uses the name `agora.ampadportal.org` in the `Nginx` configuration).

-Go to the project root and run `npm run build:docker`.
+Start `Docker`, go to the project root and run `npm run build:docker`.
 This command will build an image called `agora` with everything you need.
-If this is the second time around, and you just want to launch the application again (without rebuilding), run `npm run docker`.
+If this is the second time around, and you just want to launch the application again (without rebuilding), run `npm run docker:up`.
+If you need to use parts of the cache when building and skip rebuilding everything, you can use `npm run docker:app -- build` or `npm run docker:mongo -- build`.

 ```bash
 # Building for the first time or rebuilding